Conference Schedule

 Combat stories from men who fought on the front lines against Hitler’s Third Reich.
 Featuring:

-H. Newcomb “Newc†Eldredge – Veteran of the 10th Mountain Division in the Italian Campaign, and recipient of two Bronze Stars and the Purple Heart for actions during the battle for Mount Belvedere.
+H. Newcomb “Newc” Eldredge – Veteran of the 10th Mountain Division in the Italian Campaign, and recipient of two Bronze Stars and the Purple Heart for actions during the battle for Mount Belvedere.

 William DoyleandSam Krauss -Veterans of the 29th Infantry Division’s landings on Omaha Beach, June 6, 1944.

-Moderated by Jon Guttman, Editor, Military History magazine and Senior Editor, World War II and Aviation History magazines.
+Jon Guttman, Editor, Military History magazine and Senior Editor, World War II and Aviation History magazines.

 Veterans of the Marine Corps’ most legendary battle.
 Featuring: Jack Cole, Orie Morgan, Donald Mates and James White